Ordered dithering

-Ordered dithering is an image dithering algorithm.
+Ordered dithering is any image dithering algorithm which uses a pre-set threshold map tiled across an image.
 It is commonly used to display a continuous image on a display of smaller color depth.
 For example, Microsoft Windows uses it in 16-color graphics modes.
-The algorithm is characterized by noticeable crosshatch patterns in the result.
+With the most common "Bayer" threshold map, the algorithm is characterized by noticeable crosshatch patterns in the result.

 Threshold map

 The algorithm reduces the number of colors by applying a threshold map M to the pixels displayed, causing some pixels to change color, depending on the distance of the original color from the available color entries in the reduced palette.